cubiclecodeine/listenbrainz-white/README.md

 # ListenBrainz Widgets

+[Check out the landing page](https://prcutler.github.io/listenbrainz-widget/index.html) for the widgets here to see them in action.

+## About

-Two self-hosted widgets for your [ListenBrainz](https://listenbrainz.org) listening history: a live **Now Playing** card you can embed on your site, and a shareable **Weekly Top 5 Albums** image for social media.
+Two widgets hosted on GitHub Pages for your [ListenBrainz](https://listenbrainz.org) listening history: a live **Now Playing** card you can embed on your site, and a shareable **Weekly Top 5 Albums** image for social media.
 Both are single HTML files with no build step — set your username, deploy to GitHub Pages, and you're done.
 A landing page (`index.html`) links to both.